KittyRx/Papy/README.md

 If no payload is set then Papy will send GET requests to the specified address and endpoint.

-If `lol` is set then it will generate a custom pseudo-random payload based off the specifications in a custom class.
+If `lol` is set then it will generate a custom pseudo-random payload.

 If a file path is specified then Papy will look for a JSON file and parse it.
 That parsed JSON will then be used as a body for the payload.